aplteam/Tatin/docs/Server-TipsAndTricks.md

 A>
 A> Note that changing the config file is enough: If the file got changed then Tatin will make sure that the new version is automatically also added to the ZIP file of the package, effectively overwriting the old version of the package file.

-This can be achieved by uploading an `.aplf` text file (read: a function) into a folder that is defined in the INI file as `[CONFIG]MaintenanceFolder`.
+This can be achieved by uploading a `.aplf` text file (read: a function) into a folder that is defined in the INI file as `[CONFIG]MaintenanceFolder`.

 If one or more of such files are found by the Tatin Server while doing housekeeping they are loaded into the server and executed.
 Once executed the files are renamed by adding an extension `.executed`.

 For example, if there is a file `RemoveDyalogFromTags.aplf` then it is loaded into an unnamed namespace and called with a right argument `G` (for "globals").
 Once executed the file is then renamed to `RemoveDyalogFromTags.aplf.executed`.

 That makes sure the code is not executed again, but it is also useful for documenting what code was executed, and when.

 #### Crashing maintenance files

-Like any other program a maintenance file may crash.
+Like any other program, a maintenance file may crash.
 If that happens the server carries out the following steps:

 1. Report it to the log file
 2. Send an email reporting the crash with details to the maintainer (if enabled in the INI file)
-3. Rename the file from `*.aplf` to `*.crashed` in order to avoid it being executed again
+3. Rename the file from `*.aplf` to `*.crashed` to avoid it being executed again

 ## Developing